goutham/nakshatra/README.md

 ```
 git clone https://github.com/goutham/nakshatra.git
-cd nakshatra/src
+cd nakshatra
-./build.sh
+./install.sh
 ```

-See comments in `build.sh` for additional build options.
-The engine executable file, named `nakshatra`, will be generated under `src/` directory upon successful execution of the script.
+The engine executable file `nakshatra` will be generated under the `build/` directory if installation succeeds.

 ### Play Locally

 Install one of the XBoard protocol compatible interfaces such as [cutechess](https://github.com/cutechess/cutechess), and configure it to run the engine executable file `nakshatra` as the computer player.
-The executable may be moved to a different directory but it depends on `src/egtb/*` and (may be) other files in your local git repo where `build.sh` was run, so do not delete the repo.
+The executable may be moved to a different directory but it depends on `build/egtb/*` and (may be) other files in your local git repo where `install.sh` was run, so do not delete the directory.
 Using an opening book (not included) is recommended for variations in gameplay.

 ## History